iagocanalejas/regatas/README.md

 #                         sheet file path used for TABULAR datasource.
 #   --force-gender
 #                         forces the gender to match.
+#   --force-category
+#                         forces the category to match.
 #   -i [IGNORE ...], --ignore [IGNORE ...]
 #                         race IDs to ignore during ingestion.
 #   -o OUTPUT, --output OUTPUT